Jump to content

 Back

 Description A planned development district may be created to accommodate development projects that do not fit the standards established for the various zoning districts.
-A district is created in two steps: general development plan and final development plan.
+A district is created in two steps: concept plan and master plan.

-Decisionmaker The Plan Commission makes the final decision.
+Decisionmaker The Planning Commission and Staff Review Committee (SRC) make a recommendation.
+The City Council makes the final decision.

-Appeals The Plan Commission's decision can be appealed to the circuit court within 30 days of the date of the final decision.
+Appeals The City Council's decision can be appealed to the circuit court.

 Application Fee